 Joey’s diverse career and his pursuit of higher learning have enabled him to experience living in Canada, the United States, Japan, the Netherlands, Singapore, Malaysia, the United Kingdom—and his homeland of Indonesia.
 Furthermore, as a certified interpreter, he has provided pro bono language assistance to refugees, human trafficking and abuse victims since 2005.

 Joey’s major research project takes an empirical approach in exploring HR practices in three divisions of the automotive industry in Japan and Indonesia: cars, motorcycles and auto parts.
 Using data collection and a triangulation of findings from fieldwork in the two countries, his work aims to contribute to the body of research on HR and IB in East Asia and Southeast Asia.
-As indicated in his papers under review for imminent publication, he is exploring MNC stakeholders and industrial actors’ interactions and power relationships.
+As indicated in his papers under review for imminent publication, he is exploring MNC stakeholders, business and agency actors’ interactions and power relationships.

 Papers under review/in preparation: